 6. Planning a trip on a paper map

 Unlike Google and Apple Maps, a paper map can’t give you the latest traffic report.
 But those of us who grew up with paper maps know how special they were.
-You can stretch out an entire state map and plot your route easily, spotting big cities and tourist locations that might be worth visits.
+You can stretch out an entire state map and plot your route easily, spotting big cities and tourist locations that might be worth visiting.
 Still, you’ll never have to awkwardly try to re-fold an online map and end up angrily crumpling it up and shoving it in the glove box.

 7. Making a Christmas list from a print catalog